deNBI/cloud-user-docs/wiki/security.md

 - Additional explanations and information can be found at https://hdacloud.h-da.io/os-user-docs/projects/sec-groups/

-#### Recommendations
+#### General firewall recommendations

 * **Least Privilege Principle**: Only open necessary ports required for the desired functionality.
 If you are unsure about which ports are needed for a specific application, consult the relevant documentation or ask the admin team for help.
 Opening ports based on guesswork can lead to unnecessary risks and accidental exposure of sensitive data.
 * **Never use all:**  Avoid rules that open all ports.
 Even if you're intending to open all ports for one instance only to a local network, this overcomplicates finding potential problems and determining the purpose of the security groups in the future.
 You are essentially opening Pandora's Box by opening all ports (not to mention opening all ports to 0.0.0.0/0 or ::/0).
-* **Use meaningful names and don't combine services**: This ties in to the previous principle.
+* **Use meaningful names/comments and don't combine services**: This ties in to the previous principle.
 Use meaningful names for your security groups, and try not to use a single security group for multiple applications.
 If you have a security group named after your instance opening twenty-eight different ports, it becomes cumbersome to remember which port is needed for what service and turns debugging in case of errors a nightmare.
+    The same applies to the names and comments of firewall chains on instances.
-* **Do not rely on local firewalls**: Do not rely carelessly on specific rules set in tools like iptables or ufw on your instance and open everything up in your security groups.
-OpenStack security groups are designed for simple traffic filtering, making it more transparent and enabling you to manage or update your rules with ease.
+* **Do not rely on single firewall layers**: Do not rely carelessly on specific rules set in tools like `iptables` or `ufw` on your instance and open everything up in your security groups.
+OpenStack security groups are designed for simple traffic filtering, making it more transparent and enabling you to manage or update your rules for your entire project with ease.
 * **Use specific IP ranges (if possible)**: If you want to make a service available in trusted networks or for certain teams only, use specific IP ranges (CIDR notation) to limit access.
     E.g. limit this to your institution's IP address range.
     For Bielefeld University this would be `129.70.0.0/16`, which amounts to only 0.002% of the world's IPv4 addresses, thereby drastically reducing the attack surface.